pottekkat/personal-website/content/posts/custom-plugins-in-apisix-ingress.md

 2. Install and configure `kubectl` to communicate with your cluster.
 3. [Install Helm](https://helm.sh/docs/intro/install/) to deploy the APISIX Ingress controller.

+The complete code used in this article is available [here](https://github.com/navendu-pottekkat/apisix-in-kubernetes/tree/master/custom-plugin).

 ## Deploying a Sample Application

 We will deploy the [bare-minimum-api](/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller/#deploying-a-sample-application) as our sample application: